 In addition to the above, our curriculum is fully responsive to the needs and issues that arise in school.
-For example, planning of PSHE and Assemblies may be adapted to tackle an online safety issue should it be prominent in the school or media - e.g. MoMo
+For example, planning of PSHE and Assemblies may be adapted to tackle an online safety issue should it be prominent in the school or media - e.g. What's App chats, Roblox, Discord, Momo and any current relevant issues.

-5. Educating parents about online safety
+5. Educating parents/carers about online safety

-The school will raise parents' awareness of internet safety in letters or other communications home, and in information via our website or.
-This policy will also made available to parents via the website.
+The school will raise parents/carers' awareness of internet safety in letters or other communications home, and in information via our website.
+School will send regular Online Safety information from National Online Safety scheme home to parents via emails and social media, this policy will also be shared with parents/carers.